kubernetes/kubernetes/v1.0/docs/README.md

 * If something went wrong, see the [troubleshooting](troubleshooting.html) document for how to debug.
 You should also check the [known issues](user-guide/known-issues.html) for the release you're using.

+* To report a security issue, see [Reporting a Security Issue](reporting-security-issues.html).

 <!-- TAG IS_VERSIONED -->